V2.0 Widgets - Drop-in Authentication

 try {

-const { phoneNumber, email } = req.body
+const { phoneNumber, email, userId, orderId } = req.body

-const attempt = await createAuthAttempt(phoneNumber, email)
+const attempt = await createAuthAttempt(phoneNumber, email, {

 res.json({